 In the name of him who bids us come to his feast, dear friends in Christ: It's said that the way to a man's heart is through his stomach.
-It sounds like something a mother or grandmother would tell a young woman while passing down her heirloom family recipes, the idea being that if she learns to cook well enough, she'll be able to land the man of her dreams.
-Now, I won't deny that there's an element of truth to it; but quite frankly, I think it's a rather sexist idea.
+It sounds like something a mother or grandmother would tell a young woman while passing down her best heirloom family recipes - the idea being that if she learns to cook well enough, she'll be able to snag the man of her dreams.
+Now, I would be the last to deny that there's an element of truth to it; but quite frankly, I think it's a rather sexist statement.
 It sells men way too short.
-It's as if the only thing they ever think about is eating.
+It's as if the only thing men ever think about is eating.
 That's nonsense, of course.
-Men are far more complex than that.
-I mean, it's a well-established fact that eating is usually the second thing that preoccupies a man's mind.
+Men are far more complex and sophisticated than that.
+I mean, it's a well-established fact that eating is usually the second thing that preoccupies most men's minds.

 Beyond that, it isn't just men who enjoy sitting down to a fine meal.
 It's part of being human.
 Or, say it another way, it's the way the Lord designed us.
-So it's no coincidence that he filled the world with all kinds of good things for us to eat: a dazzling variety of fruits and vegetables, grains and legumes, tubers and mushrooms, cheeses and nuts, all kinds of meat, seafood, and poultry - along with a wide array of herbs and spices that can be combined in infinite variation to tickle the taste buds and raise a merely good dish to the level of the sublime.
-Nor is it a coincidence that all five senses the Lord gave us are at no time so fully engaged as when we're eating.
-Think about it: well before you actually enjoy the taste of something, you drink deeply of its aroma.
+And so it's no coincidence that he filled the world with all kinds of good things for us to eat: a dazzling variety of fruits and vegetables, grains and legumes, tubers and mushrooms, cheeses and nuts, and all kinds of meat, seafood, and poultry - along with a wide array of herbs and spices that can be combined in infinite variation to tickle the taste buds and raise a merely good dish to the level of the sublime.
+Nor is it a coincidence that all five senses the Lord gave us are at no time so fully engaged as they are when we're eating.
+Think about it: well before you actually enjoy the taste of something, you're able to drink deeply of its aroma.
 There's nothing quite like the smell of a good pot roast filling the house or the heady scent of freshly baked bread.
 Then there's the visual effect.
-Again, even before you've eaten anything, a well-prepared meal is a feast for the eyes.
-And then when finally, you get around to taking a bite, in addition to the taste of something there's the way it feels in your mouth, its relative firmness, texture, and temperature.
-And then there's the sound of crunching, munching, slurping ... and yes, burping.
+Again, even before you've eaten anything, a well-prepared meal has been a feast for the eyes.
+And then when finally, you get around to taking a bite, in addition to the taste of something there's the way it feels in your mouth, its relative firmness, texture, and temperature; and then even the sound of crunching, munching, slurping ... and yes, burping.
 My point is that the Lord intended eating to be an immensely pleasurable activity that involves the whole of what we are.